 Our Code of Conduct is a non-negotiable requirement and will be communicated to all suppliers.
-They and their subcontractors should follow this code.
+They and their subcontractors must follow this code.

-We furthermore urge all our suppliers and business partner to support the Global Compact.
+We furthermore urge all our suppliers and business partner to support the Global Compact, or a similar organization.